 Students will gain the skills necessary to communicate effectively with their peers, scientists, policymakers, and the general public by producing short, compelling videos.
 Issues such as marine protected areas, sustainable fishing, watershed ecosystems, beach erosion, aquaculture, and others will be closely studied, providing a foundation for the research necessary to produce an informative film.
 Techniques of digital video camera operations, sound gathering, lighting, and editing with industry standard software will also be covered.

-We are grateful to Pond5 for its donation of stock footage.
+We are grateful to Pond5 for its donation of stock video footage.